Jonathan2251/lbd/source/funccall.rst

     nop

-LLVM Mips 3.1 issues the .cpload and .cprestore and Cpu0 borrow it from that version.
+LLVM Mips 3.1 issues the .cpload and .cprestore and Cpu0 borrows it from that version.
 But now, llvm Mips replace .cpload with real instructions and remove .cprestore.
 It treats $gp as reserved register in PIC mode.
 Since the Mips assembly document I reference say $gp is caller save register, Cpu0 stay and